-- Mixer, tools, conveying equipment, etc. must be clean and free from any form of contamination. - Mixing is done with a positive mixer or with an agitator fitted to a high-power drill. - Mix only as much material at a time, as can be processed within about 10-20 minutes. - Data on the maximum and minimum amounts of water to be added is given in the product information sheet (version for trowelling) or on the packaging label. - First, briefly mix the dry material for about 30 seconds to restore the con-

-- sistency after any demixing that might have occurred during transport. - Next, add the minimum amount of water while continuing to mix the material.
+- Mixer, tools, conveying equipment, etc. must be clean and free from any form of contamination. - Mixing is done with a positive mixer or with an agitator fitted to a high-power drill - Mix only as much material at a time, as can be processed within about 20-30 minutes. - Data on the maximum and minimum amounts of water to be added is given in the product information sheet (version for trowelling) or on the packaging label. - First, briefly mix the dry material for about 30 seconds to restore the consistency after any demixing that might have occurred during transport. - Next, add the minimum amount of water while continuing to mix the material.
 Continue mixing for about 2 minutes until a thorough mix is obtained. - Frequently, the required consistency is obtained only at the end of the mixing period, because the fine portions in the product must be broken down first.

 Therefore, you should wait until the full mixing time has elapsed, and don't try to obtain the required consistency in a shorter time by adding more water.
 The material's consistency can change quite abruptly from "too dry" to "exactly right".
 If necessary, the remaining amount of water can be added until the required consistency is obtained.
-Hereby, the maximum amount of water may not be exceeded. - Then continue mixing for about 2 more minutes. - No moisture may be drawn out of the applied material by adjacent dry and absorbent surfaces.
+Hereby, the maximum amount of water may not be exceeded.

+- Then continue mixing for about 2 more minutes. - No moisture may be drawn out of the applied material by adjacent dry and absorbent surfaces.
 Therefore, any existing refractory lining should be pre-wetted.
-Any moisture-sensitive materials, such as insulation, should be covered with foil. - Always apply the full layer thickness in a single operation.
-If multiple layers are applied, there is a risk that individual layers will delaminate during heat-up. - Depending on layer thickness and heating-up time, it may be advisable to provide evaporation holes (not in areas subjected to the liquid phase).
+Any moisture-sensitive materials, such as insulation, should be covered with foil - Always apply the full layer thickness in a single operation.
+If multiple layers are applied, there is a risk that individual layers will delaminate during heat-up.